 Aside from being a mode of transport into Odaiba, the Yurikamome line is a must-do in its own right.
 It’s a driverless train that’s useful for getting around between stations within Odaiba but the highlight has to be crossing the Rainbow Bridge to the terminal station at Shimbashi, not far from Ginza in the heart of Tokyo.

-While classed as a ‘subway’, the train actually runs overhead with some great views along the way.
-It’s modern and actually runs on tyres, not tracks making for a smooth quiet ride.
+While classed as a ‘subway’, the train runs overhead with some great views along the way.
+It’s modern and runs on tyres, not tracks making for a smooth quiet ride.

 For the best experience aim for the front row of the first carriage and get an unobstructed view out in front.
 During peak periods it can be busy but during the day it’s not too bad and you have a fair chance of getting up close to the front.

-Always on the lookout for a unique perspective on a city, we decided to do the ride on the spur of the moment and really enjoyed it. it definitely helps to get your bearings on Odaiba for the rest of the day.
+Always on the lookout for a unique perspective on a city, we decided to do the ride on the spur of the moment and really enjoyed it.
+It helps to get your bearings on Odaiba for the rest of the day.

 There are subway stops near most of the major attractions but you can easily explore Odaiba on foot too and between the overhead walkways and parklands you can avoid the major roads giving the place quite a relaxed vibe.